UPS employee among at least 2 killed when plane crashes in California neighborhood - NewsBreak

 The aircraft was a Cessna 340A and its flight plan was from Yuma, Arizona, to Montgomery Gibbs Executive Airport in Kearny Mesa, according to a County of San Diego spokesperson.

-Authorities said they did not yet know how many people were aboard the plane, but that they believed the injuries were “non survivable,” Santee Fire Department Battalion Chief Justin Matsushita told reporters.Family member of Santee residents’ home destroyed by small plane describes scene as ‘war zone’
+Authorities said they did not yet know how many people were aboard the plane, but that they believed the injuries were “non survivable,” Santee Fire Department Battalion Chief Justin Matsushita told reporters.Three Chesapeake men die in West Virginia plane crash

 Helicopter video from Nexstar’s KSWB showed fire engines dousing two homes destroyed in the crash.
 Two to three additional homes were also damaged, Matsushita said.
 He said they were still working to confirm that those inside those homes were able to get out safely.